MitaliJain23/TSF-GRIP-Basic_Banking_System/README.md

 Back-end : PHP -
 Database : MySQL

-Flow of the Website : Home Page > View all Customers > Select and View one customer > Transfer Money > Select customer to transfer to > View all customers > View Transaction History.
+Flow of the Website : Home Page > View all Customers > Select and View one Customer > Transfer Money > Select Customer to transfer to > View all Customers > View Transaction History.